 In 2004, with input from a scientific advisory board comprised of experts from University Hospitals Case Medical Center, the organization separated from AFSP to become the Suicide Prevention Education Alliance (SPEA), an independent 501(c)(3) nonprofit organization.

-In 2014, following the release of data showing increasingly younger children contemplating suicide, LifeAct created and launched a middle school program.
-To date, more than 235,000 Northeast Ohio middle and high school teens have been educated to recognize the warning signs of suicide in themselves and their peers, and to seek professional help.
+- Middle School Program Founded: To date, more than 235,000 Northeast Ohio middle and high school teens are educated to recognize the warning signs of suicide in themselves and their peers, and to seek professional help.

 - Establish partnership wtih PSI (Partners for Success and Innovation), an auxiliary services provider to schools, to broaden program delivery network and capacity.